Best & Worst Diets

 Carnivore Diet Enthusiasts are huge advocates for the cause, promoting the life-changing benefits of which their diet and lifestyle demands, which includes sole dependence on beef, water, and salt...
 But we can't say we're entirely convinced.This isn't just a 'low carb plan' this is a completely exclusionary plan.
 Not only would it be a nightmare to follow and maintain - there's no way that you could survive on a meat-only diet without suffering some serious health issues too.
 Hello, vitamin & mineral deficiencies, and potential organ damage!

-So if you're looking for a healthier lifestyle in 2020 - you probably already know that it's more than just about hitting the gym.
-However, if you're looking to incorporate dieting into the mix - make sure you do your research to make sure that whatever you're doing is actually contributing to a healthier lifestyle for you.
+So if you're looking for a healthier lifestyle - you probably already know that it's more than just about hitting the gym.
+If you're looking to incorporate dieting into the mix - make sure you do your research to make sure that whatever you're doing is actually contributing to a healthier you.